data-to-insight/dfe-csc-api-data-flows/docs/admin-make_proxy_changes.md

-# D2I Admin - Proxy Support in PowerShell API Scripts (PS 5.1)
+# D2I Admin - Proxy Support PowerShell API Scripts

-# Proxy Support in PowerShell API Scripts (PS 5.1)

 How to/notes towards adding **optional** LA proxy support to both **main** and **smoke-test** CSC API scripts.

-Keeps behaviour unchanged when no proxy is supplied, but lets LAs that require an explicit proxy (proxy auth) pass those details
+Behaviour unchanged when no proxy is supplied, but lets LAs that require an explicit proxy (proxy auth) pass the needed details

 ---